Stuck for ideas on what to buy your kids or grandkids this Christmas? What about your friends’ children, godchildren, nieces and nephews?

 It’s then up to the registered parent – potentially in consultation with the child – to invest that money.
 Just remember to tell them that the money is there.

-Saving in a Junior ISA for a child or younger relative could give them an important leg-up in life just when they need it most and help fund their ambitions.
+Saving in a Junior ISA for a child could give them an important leg-up in life just when they need it most and help fund their ambitions.

 1 Only one ‘registered contact’ can provide instructions to a JISA manager, including setting up direct debits for regular payments.
-For an account holder aged under 16, this means a person with parental responsibility for a child.
-If aged between 16 and 18, the account holder can become the registered contact.
+For an account holder aged under 18, this means a person with parental responsibility for a child.

-3 Source: Vanguard calculations as at 23 November 2023.
-Returns are based on hypothetical returns of 5.7% a year from shares minus costs of 0.7%.
+3 Source: Vanguard calculations as at 22 November 2024.
+Returns are based on hypothetical returns of 5% a year after costs of 0.5%.
 These projections should be regarded as hypothetical in nature and do not reflect or guarantee future results.

 Investment risk information